s-bhatia1216/Equitable-AI-for-Dermatology/README.md

 - Confirming that the train and test folders were formatted consistently

 ### 📊 Exploratory Data Analysis (EDA)
+> ⚠️ **Content Warning:** The following section contains medical images of skin conditions, which may be graphic or sensitive in nature.
+Viewer discretion is advised.

 We explored the data distribution and characteristics to better understand class imbalances and variations across conditions and skin tones.